Puppet4 vardir and Upgrading from Puppet3

 set vardir, rundir and logdir explicitly in puppet.conf

-#2 Updated by Martin Schurz 2 months ago
+#2 Updated by Martin Schurz over 1 year ago

 Dominic Cleal wrote: